The above picture is undated.

 (NP collection ~ courtesy DBB)

-Leyland Freighter D106TRN was seen on the station
+Leyland Freighter D106TRN was seen in the station yard.